|THINKING OF PLEADING GUILTY, TAKING THE HIT ON

 conviction wont be used against you in the future when you apply for a job, benefits, or even car insurance.

-Get the Best Shoplifting Lawyer and never get convicted!
+Get the Best Shoplifting and Theft Lawyer and never get convicted!